EmanHerawy/DNALedger/README.md

-# Angular 4 + Truffle Starter Dapp
+# this project is built using Angular 4 + Truffle Starter Dapp

 ## Credits

-This project was strongly inspired from [Nikhil22's angular2-truffle-starter-dapp](https://github.com/Nikhil22/angular2-truffle-starter-dapp)
+This project was built using   [angular4-truffle-starter-dapp](https://github.com/chainskills/angular4-truffle-starter-dapp)

 ## Prerequisites